CANYONING ABILITY LEVEL

 GREY MARES CANYON

-GREY MARE’S CANYON Kinlochleven, Fort William, ScotlandExtreme“The Big One” Big jumps, fast slides, zip lines and a breath taking 90-meter multi-pitch abseil to finish.
+GREY MARE’S CANYON Kinlochleven, Fort William, ScotlandExtreme “The Big One” Big jumps, fast slides, zip lines and a breath taking 90-meter multi-pitch abseil to finish.
 From our experience this is the BEST and most technical commercial canyon in the UK.
 This canyon delivers on adventure, commitment and gives you a high dose of adrenaline.
-To undertake
+To

 MOST WANTED TRIPS

 Canyoning is a perfect mix of different outdoor activities.
 But although canyoning uses a mixture of skills it has its own specific way to do things.
 It involves rock climbing skills, as there is often abseiling and rappelling.
 Swimming is an important part as most canyons have water in them.

 Canyoneering is an adventure activity.
 It combines rock and water activities into a sport full of adrenaline and natural beauty.
 When you go canyoning you will be trekking through river gorges.
 You will also explore around rock pools and behind waterfalls.
 You will find yourself abseiling down waterfalls as well as tackling cliff jumps into stunning water rock pools.